 master is finished !

-This is the most accurate BBC valve cover ever made and will be available to you very soon !
+This is the only accurate M/T BBC valve cover ever made !

 Slicks are being designed by Ron Ramsey & Scott Kapellusch

 Ron Ramsey had some original Johan Firestone Drag 500 Slicks, the problem is.....